The Department of Economics offers the following degrees:

 The Department offers a minor in Economics to students who want to develop some knowledge in this field but wish to major in another discipline.

-Certificate in Applied Econometrics and Data Analysis (pending CBHE approval)
+Certificate in Applied Econometrics and Data Analysis

-The Certificate is designed to prepare students to perform applied econometric analysis in a variety of professional settings: banks, telecomm companies, consulting firms, etc.
+The Certificate is designed to prepare students to perform applied econometric analysis in a variety of professional settings: banks, telecomm companies, consulting firms, etc. This Certificate can be combined with the BS, the MA, or completed as a freestanding certificate.

 Certificate in Actuarial Studies